kibarrarra/prose-forge/config/voice_specs/cosmic_clarity.md

 ### Example Good Prose

 Pain hammered behind Zhou Mingrui’s eyes.
-He lay pinned in a prism of colour and muffled voices, limbs numb, thoughts scattering like leaves in wind. *Am I still dreaming?*
+He lay on a narrow cot, limbs unresponsive, a hot pulse drumming through his skull. *Still dreaming?* The thought flickered, brittle and absurd.

-The ache sharpened, then dulled to a heavy throb. *Wake up*.
-His back twitched; his eyes opened onto a room washed in crimson.
+He tried to flex a finger—nothing.
+Even breathing felt borrowed, as though a stranger’s ribs encased his lungs.
+A wry thought surfaced: *if this was a cerebral hemorrhage, tomorrow’s shift at work could proceed without him*.
+The glimmer of dark humor steadied him more than any prayer.